scrapy/scrapy/docs/topics/settings.rst

 4. Default settings per-command
 -------------------------------

-Each scrapy-ctl command can have its own default settings, which override the global default settings.
+Each :ref:`topics-scripts-scrapy-ctl` command can have its own default settings, which override the global default settings.
 Those custom command settings are located inside the ``scrapy.conf.commands`` module, or you can specify custom settings to override per-comand inside your project, by writing them in the module referenced by the